 Growling as a Warning

-Growling is most often representative of a dog who is showing signs of aggression.
-If your dog is growling, or you come across a dog who is growling at you, it is best to heed their warning and not persist with whatever is making him stressed.
-Growling usually comes before a dog will attack if he feels threatened enough.
-This form of aggressive growling is typically accompanied by physical indicators that the dog is feeling anguished, such as an erected tail or hair standing stiffly along their back and neck.
+Growling usually happens when dogs are being aggressive.
+If your dog is growling or you come across a dog who is growling at you, it is best to heed their warning and not persist with whatever is making them stressed.
+It usually comes before a dog will attack if they feel threatened enough.
+This form of aggressive growling is typically accompanied by physical indicators that your dog is upset, including an erect tail or hair standing stiffly along their back and neck.

 Growling During Play

-Your dog may also growl when he is playing, and this is normal behavior, particularly for certain breeds like terriers.
-If you are playing a friendly game of tug-o-war, for example, the dog may playfully growl at you.
-However, this type of playful growling is usually easily deciphered by the rest of the dog's body language, which should not be aggressive.
-Plus, the playful growl is often much different in sound than that which is threatening in nature, although not always.
+Your dog may also growl when they're playing, and this is normal behavior, especially in terriers.
+If you're playing a friendly game of tug-of-war, for example, your dog may playfully growl at you.
+However, you can usually tell this type of growling apart from the other kind by watching your dog's body language.
+Plus, the playful growl is often much different in sound than the other, where they're trying to sound intimidating.

 Howling